 No, all amounts must be expressed in New Zealand dollars.

 Yes.
 In certain circumstances the supply of a taxable activity as a going concern is zero-rated.
 Among other things, the recipient must be GST-registered, and the supplier must supply all of the goods and services necessary for the continued operation of the taxable activity.
 Also, the parties must agree in writing that the supply is of a going concern.

 Head Office and Branch transactions

-Transactions between head office and a branch office are generally not supplies and therefore there is no GST payable.
+Transactions between a head office and its branch office are generally not supplies and therefore there is no GST payable.
 An exception is where the branch chooses to register separately so that it can account for GST separately from head office.
 In this case the branch is treated as if it were a separate entity, so that transactions between head office and the branch are treated as though they were supplies.

 A branch is also treated as a separate person from head office for the purposes of the reverse charge.
 In other words, supplies of services between an overseas head office and a New Zealand branch are generally subject to the reverse charge where the New Zealand branch is making less than 90 percent taxable supplies (as noted above, the threshold is expected to change to 95 percent with effect from 1 April 2011).

 Yes, if the debt is written off as a bad debt.
 If the company subsequently receives payment for the supply then it will have to pay back the GST component.

 Yes.
 It applies in any case where there has been a tax avoidance arrangement entered into by the taxpayer, and the arrangement has as one of its purposes tax avoidance (so long as that purpose is more than incidental).
 Any arrangements caught by this provision will be void for tax purposes.

 Civil penalties are payable when GST is paid late or underpaid.